 Figure 4.
 3D cartoon showing the contrasting deep subduction and nappe stacking of the Cycladic Blueschist Unit versus lithospheric unzipping and low-angle underthrusting of the Menderes Massif.
+For key to inset map, see Figure 1.

 Figure 5.
 3D cartoon showing the contrasting deep subduction and nappe stacking of the Tavşanlı zone, versus lithospheric unzipping and low-angle underthrusting of the Kırşehir Block at nearly perpendicular trenches.
+For key to inset map, see Figure 1.

 Figure 6.
-2D cross sections showing the simultaneous underthrusting of the unzipped, lowangle underthrusting Basal Unit and the steeply subducting Phyllite-Quartzite and Plattenkalk units.
+2D cross sections showing the simultaneous underthrusting of the unzipped, low-angle underthrusting Basal Unit and the steeply subducting Phyllite-Quartzite and Plattenkalk units.
 These processes occurred during roll-back, below an extending upper plate.
+For key to inset map, see Figure 1.

 Figure 7.
-Four stages of subduction as a function of the down-stepping of a decollement through a continental lithosphere, from whole-sale subduction, to nappe stacking, to unzipping, to slab break-off.
+Four stages of subduction as a function of the down-stepping of a decollement through a continental lithosphere, from whole-sale subduction with a decollement coinciding with the top of the sediment pile, to nappe stacking when the decollement steps down to the sediment-basement interface, to unzipping when the decollement steps down to the base of the crust, to slab break-off when the decollement steps down to the base of the lithosphere.